ndvo/jamstack-web-starter/README.md

 Finally, let's go to the `src/_assets/scripts/app.js` file and add some behavior to our select button.

 First, let's add a function that will filter the results.
-This is certainly not the most performant function, but you can easily get what it does:
+This is certainly not the most performant function, but it has a simple implementation.
+If the user chooses to show all, we remove the `hidden` attribute from all products.
+Otherwise we set them all to hidden and remove the hidden of those of the chosen type.

 ```js
 // Filter selection button